tohidhanfi20/Assignment-1/README.md

 # Assignment of interview questions in breif
 Here is the ansers what i prepared for interview point of view link:- https://github.com/tohidhanfi20/Assignments/blob/main/iam.txt

+# Assignment 5 Explain this following bash script:
+Here i have explained the given bash script in the precised manner link :-